kubernetes-hy/kubernetes-hy.github.io/data/part-2/2-organizing-a-cluster.md

 <exercise name='Exercise 2.03: Keep them separated'>

   Create a namespace for the applications in the exercises.
-Move the "main application" and "pingponger" to that namespace and use that in the future for all of the exercises.
+Move the "Log output" and "Ping-pong" to that namespace and use that in the future for all of the exercises.
 You can follow the material in the default namespace.

 </exercise>